MattRowe18/CARLA/docs/source/index.rst

 Running the script
 ############

-Now that CARLA is running, you can make use of the Dynamic Weather script.
+Now that CARLA is running, you can make use of the ``dynamic_weather.py`` script.
 Locate the PythonAPI/examples folder inside the CARLA root directory.
 In here are a number of example scripts to experiment with CARLA through the Python API.
 Run the script from the command line: